 The Royal Mail advises that it will take 5-7 working days for international recorded delivery.
 However, some countries have slower postal systems and posted items can take considerably longer to arrive.
 Further information can be obtained from your local postal provider.

-How can I apply for mitigating circumstances?
+How can I apply for exceptional circumstances?

 Will I be given my degree certificate at my graduation ceremony?

 No, it will be posted to you within three months of your award.
 All queries regarding certificates should be sent to: email@example.com.